 Mum’s might be pleased to hear that castor oil can be beneficial in preventing your baby’s nappy rash.
-A rash or skin complaint can be very irritable for your child causing them distress and the castor oil has soothing properties and can reduce any inflammation.
+A rash or skin complaint can be very irritable for your child causing them distress and there castor oil has soothing properties and can reduce any inflammation.
 It can also moisture the area and prevent the rash forming.

 - Treats Scalp Infections.

 Castor oil has great antibacterial properties.
 Infections of the scalp can cause dandruff and itchiness or more serious side effects such as hair loss (balding patches).
-The antifungal properties in castor oil can help fight the cause of the infection by adding it to your shampoo rinse or massaging directly onto the affected areas.
+The antifungal properties in it can help fight the cause of the infection by adding it to your shampoo rinse or massaging directly onto the affected areas.

 - Stop early signs of grey hairs.

 Many men and women suffer from premature greying of the hair.
 This is because the pigment in the hair reduces and leaves it appear white or grey.
 Castor oil added to hair rinses can prevent the loss of pigment and therefore, delay the signs of greying hair.

 Massage a drop or two of castor oil on to your eyebrows and see them grow quicker and more thickly.
 Additionally, it can be massaged into your scalp and worked through the hair to help it grow stronger and appear to grow quicker.
 The reason is that the fatty acids present in it promote healthy follicle growth, moisturises the hair and prevents the hair from splitting or breaking.
 Massaging the oil in can help blood circulate in your scalp area and is very relaxing.